toanluu/vietname/docs/index.md

 | dinh van | 0.29 |
 | le van | 0.29 |

-Figure 2 shows that after using 100 HD-Unigrams for retrieval (which reach recall at 86%), we start to use HD-Bigrams for the retrieval query on the experiment dataset.
+Figure 2 shows resuls after using 100 HD-Unigrams for retrieval (which reach recall at 86%), we start to use HD-Bigrams for the retrieval query on the experiment dataset.
 The presision of results remain at 99.9%, and the recall increases continuously to 98% with 2300 bigrams.

 Using 500 HDNs for Vietnamese name retrieval we can obtain recall at 95% and precision at 99.9%.
 If we want to limit number of queries to submit at 100 (this is very practical constrain because some systems limit number of queries submitted), then with 69 HD-Unigrams and 31 HD-Bigrams, we can obtain recall ~90% and precision >99.9%.